RedExpertAlliance/katacoda-scenarios/oci-course/monitoring-metrics-alarms-on-oci/step3.md

 You can publish your own metrics to Monitoring using the API.
 You can view charts of your published metrics using the Console , query metrics using the API, and set up alarms using the Console or API.You can access your published custom metrics the same way you access any other metrics stored by the Monitoring service.
 Define your metrics with aggregation in mind.
 While custom metrics can be posted as frequently as every second, the minimum aggregation interval is one minute.
+The datapoint timestamps must between 2 hours ago and 10 minutes from now.

 For example, to monitor application health, one of the common KPIs is failure rate, for which a common definition is the number of failed transactions divided by total transactions.
 This KPI is usually delivered through application monitoring and management software.